-‘DWTS’: What Songs The Stars Will Be Dancing To On The Premiere
+‘DWTS’: Find Out Which Songs The Stars Will Dance To On The Premiere

 - Charo & Keo Motsepe

-Dance: Salsa Song:”Cuban Pete” by Mambo Compañeros
+Dance: Salsa – Song: “Cuban Pete” by Mambo Compañeros

 - Erika Jayne & Gleb Savchenko